 Another main goal of the PPS is the long-term protection of natural heritage, water, agricultural, mineral, and other resources for their economic, environmental, and social benefit.
 The PPS prohibits development and site alterations within significant wetlands, significant woodlands, significant valleylands, significant wildlife habitat, significant Areas of Natural and Scientific Interest (ANSI's), and coastal wetlands unless it has been demonstrated that there will be no negative impacts on the natural features or their ecological functions (Section 2.1.5).
 With respect to the Greenbelt Plan area, the PPS relies on the Greenbelt Plan to address area specific matters (Part 3).
-As detailed in the Environmental Impact Study prepared by Beacon Environmental, the proposed development is designed to respect the natural environment and to provide appropriate buffers to the natural Protection block.
+As detailed in the Environmental Impact Study prepared by Beacon Environmental, the proposed development is designed to respect the natural environment and to provide appropriate buffers to the natural heritage and hydrologically sensitive features which will be protected in Environmental Protection block.